isabella232/kendo-react-animation/docs/overview.md

 The Kendo UI Animation component for React is a thin wrapper over the [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html) component.
 It provides default animation effects that work both with single/zero or multiple elements animation.

-> To use the ReactCSSTransitionGroup component, make sure you get familiar with it.
+> To use the Kendo UI Animation component, make sure you get familiar with the [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html).

 ## Configuration